 The VO Atlanta conference is the largest annual event for the voice over industry.
 This year it was held at the Hilton Atlanta Airport Hotel.
 It was just four years ago that I stepped into this very same hotel for my first-ever voiceover conference.
 Immediately I began to have flashbacks of a welcoming environment, the outgoing people I met, the information gathered, and the exuberant feeling I had which continued until the very last minute of the very last day.
 It was an experience that would not only enlighten my voice acting career but also my mind, body, and spirit.

 This year, I was ready for more of the same.
 So, it’s no coincidence that 2019’s theme for the conference was “REFRESH.”

 Come One, Come All: This Conference Welcomes All Skill Levels

-Each voiceover artist attending the conference has had their own unique starting point with their career.
+Each voiceover artist attending the conference has had their own unique starting point in their career.
 And after leaving, will likely exhibit a greater degree of professional progression from where they were last year.
 Attendees range in skill levels from novice to intermediate to established pro.
 No matter our placement, we realize that we must always remain teachable for our continued success.
-Whether it’s through working with an established and vetted coach, meet ups and seminars or by collaborating with our fellow voice talent.
+Whether it’s through working with an established and vetted coach, meet-ups and seminars, or by collaborating with our fellow voice talent.